sentoz/loggie-docs-en/docs/user-guide/architecture/advantages.md

 At the same time, Loggie supports native Prometheus metric, which can avoid deployment cost and resource consumption caused by additional deployment of exporter.
 Loggie also provides a complete Grafana monitoring chart, which can be easily used.

 ## Lower Resource Usage, Better Performance
 Loggie is written based on Golang.
-We have a lot of optimizations at the code level, which can provide powerful throughput performance while occupying less resources.
+We perform a lot of optimizations at the code level, which can provide powerful throughput performance while occupying less resources.